erikpetersen-wf/platform-sdk-java/specs/app/telemetry/spec.md

 ###Authenticated vs Non-Authenticated

 There are use cases for both authenticated and unauthenticated telemetry.
 We expect the frequency of telemetry to be higher for authenticated users than for unauthenticated users.
-One concern with allowing unauthenticated logging is the potential for DOS types of attacks.
+One concern with allowing unauthenticated telemetry is the potential for DOS types of attacks.
 To mitigate this risk, we can rate-limit telemetry for unauthenticated users based on headers.

 ###Browser Client telemetry